Hosting Coffee Hour

 I'd like to host a coffee hour but I don't know what to do, can someone help with the setup?

 Yes, a member of our fellowship committee would be glad to help you with the setup and where to find things.
-Our sexton is also available to assist with supplies.
 The church provides the paper products, tea bags, sugar/sweetner, serving platters, and plastic utensils.

 Can there be more than one family that hosts on Sunday?